Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Generalization of attention-based matcher

 \subsection{Towards detector-agnostic matching model}

-Previous works \cite{oblivious} attribute the representation power of the descriptor as the bottleneck of generalization and replace the existing descriptor with a learned network.
-However, for transformer-based models, we argue that most existing feature descriptors are discriminative enough since the models can use cross attention and context for matching.
-We attribute the performance gap with above model to the bias of local detectors during training rather than descriptors.
+Previous works~\cite{oblivious} attribute the representation power of the descriptor as the bottleneck of generalization and replace the existing descriptor with a learned network.
+We argue that most modern descriptors are sufficiently discriminative for transformer-based matchers, which can leverage cross-attention and contextual information effectively.
+We attribute the performance gap with the above model to the bias of local detectors during training rather than descriptors.
 The keypoints for training are all extracted using one specific detector.
-To verify the idea that existing descriptors are not the issue, we fine-tuned the LightGlue model with descriptors extracted by multiple detectors, while keeping the descriptor network weights frozen, as shown in \cref{fig:framework}.
+To verify the idea that existing descriptors are not the issue, we fine-tune the LightGlue model with descriptors extracted by multiple detectors, while keeping the descriptor network weights frozen, as shown in \cref{fig:framework}.

-Three LightGlue models \cite{lindenberger2023lightglue} for SuperPoint, DISK, and ALIKED are tuned on the MegaDepth dataset \cite{li2018megadepth}, which is also used for initial training.
+Three LightGlue models~\cite{lindenberger2023lightglue} for SuperPoint, DISK, and ALIKED are tuned on the MegaDepth dataset~\cite{li2018megadepth}, which is also used for initial training.
 We extract keypoints for all three features and sample the same descriptors for all keypoints.
-Each model is fine-tuned for 10 epochs.
-The initial learning rate is set at 5e-5 for the first 5 epochs.
-The learning rate is exponentially reduced to 6e-5 after 10 epochs.
-The fine-tuning process for each model takes about 1.5 days.

-The relative pose estimation accuracy on the MegaDepth-1500 dataset using SuperPoint, DISK, and ALIKED after fine tuning are shown in \cref{tab:tuned}.
-With the official model, matching the same keypoints with different descriptors results in performances degradation.
-For example, matching SuperPoint keypoints with DISK descriptors obtains 58.7\% under AUC@5\degree, compared to 67.0\% with SuperPoint descriptors.
-After fine-tuning, the performance gap is largely closed, with the AUC@5\degree of 65.7\%.
-The AUC is comparable for the same detectors no matter what descriptors or matchers are used.
-The results indicate that the detectors, not the descriptors, are the key factor that determine the accuracy of transformer-based matching methods.
+The results indicate that the detectors, not the descriptors, are the key factor that determines the accuracy of transformer-based matching methods.

-In the following section, we evaluate the fine-tuned model on detectors that are not seen during training or fine-tuning and compare them to specialist models.
-Our model can work out-of-the box for detectors without descriptors such as TILDE or KeyNet without any training.
+In the following section, we evaluate the fine-tuned model on detectors that are not seen during training or fine-tuning.
+Our fine-tuned model can be applied out-of-the-box to detectors that produce keypoints but lack associated descriptors (e.g., DaD~\cite{edstedt2025dad} or RaCo~\cite{shenoi2026raco}), without requiring any additional training.